Can You Eat Largemouth Bass? Is It Good To Consume?

 What Size Bass is Best to Eat?

-The best size for eating is smaller than 15 inches.
+The best size for eating bass is smaller than 15 inches.
 When taking fish for the table, make sure you are familiar with the legal size limits in the area from which you take it.

 The flesh of smaller fish tastes better.
 It is also easier to cook, if a little trickier to fillet than the larger fish.